gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

-This 4.2 second interval is crucial to note due to the fact Norris is inside the "undercut window."
-An undercut window is an optimal time interval to be within the car in front, to pit a lap earlier for fresh tires.
-Once new tires are applied, the driver attempts a fast out lap with the intention of overtaking the leading car when they eventually pit.
+This <1 second interval is crucial to note due to the fact Norris is inside the "undercut window."
+Undercutting is a method of overtaking a car by pitting earlier than them to equip fresher, faster tyres.
+Once new tyres are applied, the driver attempts a fast out lap with the intention of overtaking the leading car when they eventually pit.
+As one would imagine, the likelyhood of achieving an undercu increases the closer one gets to the car in front.
 At this particular ciruit, the undercut window is about seconds to 2.5 seconds at most.
-McClaren had Norris pit in an effort to "overtake Leclerc" as said by his racing engineer.
+Therefore, attempting an undercut outside of this range will more than likely fail.
+In this case, McClaren had Norris pit in an effort to undercut Leclerc, as said by his racing engineer.

-Based on lap data, Norris began experiencing the effects of tire degredation around lap 10 as seen in the following plot.
+Based on lap time data, Norris began experiencing the effects of tire degredation from laps 10 to 13 before pitting.
+Below is a plot of Lando's lap times from the beginning of the race up until the lap before his first pit.
+There is an upward trend starting at lap 10 which indicates a drop off in tire performance.

 ![First Stint Laps](images/NorrisLapsBeforePit1.png "Norris Pit Interval")

-From laps 10 until 13 it is clear that his times were progressively getting worse before eventually pitting for the hard tire compound.
+It is clear that Norris was not going to be able to traditionally overtake Leclerc on his current set of tires.
+Therefore, the team opted to undercut after seeing slower lap times.

-Leclerc would pit on lap 15, equipping hard compound tires to begin his long stint to the end of the race.
+Leclerc would pit on lap 15, equipping hard compound tyres to begin his long stint to the end of the race.
 However, the undercut move worked on Leclerc for the time being, with Norris taking P6 and Leclerc P7.
-Just as important, it's from this point forward where the one-stop strategy proved effective against the two-stop strategy.
+It's from this point forward where the one-stop strategy proved effective against the two-stop strategy.

-On lap 31, Leclerc's racing engineer informs him, "Norris starting to struggle, this is when Red Bull started to have graining, around lap 15 of the stint."
-He is referring to Red Bull starting the race on hard tires and experiencing degredation around the 15th lap of the stint.
-Concurrently, Norris would lose grip at the second chicane which is a high-speed braking zone.
+On lap 31, Leclerc's racing engineer, Bryan Bozzi, informs him "Norris starting to struggle, this is when Red Bull started to have graining, around lap 15 of the stint."
+He is referring to Red Bull initiating the race on hard tire compounds and experiencing degredation around their 15th lap of the stint.
+Concurrently, Norris would lose grip at the second chicane, which is a high-speed braking zone.
 Below is a plot of his telemetry on lap 31 (when he started to struggle) and lap 53 (his fastest lap of the race).
-The areas enclosed in the red boxes indicate portions of the lap where he lost significant performance, particularly accelerating out of corners which require consistent grip:
+The areas enclosed in the red boxes indicate portions of the lap where he lost significant performance, particularly descelerating in and accelerating out of corners.

 ![Norris Tire Strugle](images/NorrisTireStruggle.png "Norris Tire Struggle")

 As seen in the telemetry trace, Norris struggled entry and exist of the corners.
-At the peaks of the telemetry trace, he was braking sooner and entering the corner slower which is a sign of lost grip.
-Compare this to his fastest lap where he broke later and carried more speed into the corners, which is resembled by the sharp dip in the trace.
-The image below is a diagram of the the circuit, highlighting the specific corner where he couldn't make the corner due to the lack of grip.
+At the peaks of the telemetry trace, he was braking sooner (blue) and entering the corner slower which is a sign of less grip.
+Compare this to his fastest lap (red) where he was braking later and carrying more speed into the corners.
+This is resembled by the sharp dip in the trace compared to the smooth, parabolic trace.
+The image below is a diagram of the the circuit, highlighting the specific corner where he couldn't make the chicane due to the lack of grip.

 ![MonzaCircuit](images/MonzaCircuitMap.tiff "Norris Tire Struggle")

-Having lost time from the worn tires Norris came to the pits on lap 33 for a fresh set of hard compound tires.
-Leclerc in the meantime was managing his hard tires well, moving into P1 while McClaren pitted their other driver that was also on a two-stop strategy.
+Having lost stability from the worn tyres, Norris came to the pits on lap 33 for a fresh set of hards.
+On lap 39, Lclerc would take the lead of the grand prix while McClaren pitted their other driver, Piastri, who was also on a two-stop strategy.

-Now it is time to take a look at Leclerc and how his lap paced held up during this long stint on the hard tires.
-Below is a telemtry trace of Leclerc's lap after retaking the lead compared to his fastest lap of the race.
+Now it is time to take a look at Leclerc and how his lap paced held up during this long stint on the hard tyres.
+Below is a telemtry trace of Leclerc, on lap 39, after retaking the lead compared to his fastest lap of the race.
 It is incredibly impressive to see the pace he was able to maintain while managing worn tires.
+At this point in the stint, he was past the point where Ferrari noticed Red Bull's hard compound degrading.
+However, Leclerc showed minimal signs of degredation which is a main proponent to him maintaining pace.
 There are corners where Leclerc accelerated out quicker than his fastest lap of the race.
-This is truly a testiment to Leclerc's skill as a driver but also warrants praise for the engineers that set the car up for that particular weekend:
+This is truly a testiment to Leclerc's skill as a driver but also warrants analysis into other reasons as to why he was able to do this:

 ![Leclerc Trace](images/LeclercFastvsSave.png "Leclerc Trace")

-Leclerc would go on to maintain his lead on the battered hard tire compounds and win the Italian Grand Prix.
-The one-stop strategy at Monza is very risky, requiring surgical precision by the driver executing the stints, and the engineers properly tuning the car for the circuit.
+Leclerc would go on to maintain his lead on the hard tyre compound and win the Italian Grand Prix.
+The one-stop strategy at Monza was very risky, requiring surgical precision by the driver executing the stints, and the engineers properly tuning the car for the circuit.

-3. Aerodynamic Upgrades (Ferrar vs McLaren)
+**4. Aerodynamic Package**
+Leclerc managed to pull off one of the more daring strategies of the 2024 season and it begs the question: Why was his car able to minimize degredation so well compared to McLaren?
+On Norris' 17th lap of his first stint on the hard compound, he was suffering from so much understeer he couldn't make the turn at the second chicane.
+On the other hand Leclerc was at about the same tyre life into his stint and managed to consistently output lap times comparable to his fastest lap.

 Ferrari and McLaren brought upgrades to their cars the week of the Italian Grand Prix.
 With how minimal the margins are in Formula 1, the setup of the car can make the difference in winning or losing.
 Both teams provided official receipts to the FIA of the upgrades they were bringing to the Italian Grand Prix.
 This can provide valuable insights on what teams prioritize for performance at a circuit.
 Both teams brought many upgrades but only specific ones were intended specifically for the Monza circuit, as stated by the teams.

-Below are Ferrari's Monza specific upgrades:
+*Below are Ferrari's Monza specific upgrades:*

-*Ferrari*
+**Ferrari**
 - Front wing: "The depowered front wing flap provides the required aero balance range associated to the optimum downforce level anticipated for Monza.
 Different trims are available, to allow modulation."

 - Rear wing: "This update features depowered Top and Lower Rear Wing profiles in order to adapt to Monza layout peculiarities and efficiency requirements.
 Both a new design and the carry-over of last year’s geometries (TRW and LRW) will be available."